General information and tips for prospective fellowship applicants

 Humanity in Action Foundation Fellowship

-• International human rights education and internship program sponsored by foundation "devoted to the study and betterment of human rights and specifically the relationship between majority and minority populations."
+• International human rights education and internship program sponsored by the foundation "devoted to the study and betterment of human rights and specifically the relationship between majority and minority populations."
 Students from any national background of sophomore through senior standing may apply.

 • Selection based on leadership potential, academic achievement, interest in minority issues, concern for human rights, willingness to engage in intellectually and socially rigorous work in group settings, maturity, and self-reliance.

-• Application deadline: usually early January.
+• Application deadline: early January.

 • Offered by Unigo, this award is for any student currently enrolled in a post-secondary institution of higher education.